-As described in Note 2 to the consolidated financial statements, the Company's acquisition of RPC Group Plc (RPC) expanded their international presence.
+Description of theAs described in Note 2 to the consolidated financial statements, the Company's acquisition of RPC Group Plc (RPC) expandedMattertheir international presence.
 As discussed in Note 2 to the consolidated financial statements, the RPC acquisition was accounted for under the purchase method of accounting and the assets acquired and liabilities assumed have been recorded based on preliminary estimates of fair value which included any RPC income tax related balances.